-Identity Theft can be a harrowing experience for the victim.
+In addition, Identity Theft and Account Takeover can be a traumatic experience for the victim.
 It can be months before the fraudster's actions are discovered, and in some cases it can take just as long to sort out the mess left behind.

 For more information, please select from the following options: